-6.6.
+6.5.
 Conveyance and Overflow

 Internal Slope.
-The longitudinal slope of the pond bottom should be at least 0.5% to 1%.
+The longitudinal slope through the pond should be at least 0.5% to 1% to promote positive flow through the pond practice.

-Principal Spillway.
-The principal spillway shall be designed with acceptable anti-flotation, antivortex and trash rack devices.
+Primary Spillway.
+The spillway shall be designed with acceptable anti-flotation, anti-vortex and trash rack devices.
 The spillway must generally be accessible from dry land.
-Refer to Appendix B: Principal Spillways of the Introduction to the New Virginia Stormwater Design Specifications, as posted on the Virginia Stormwater BMP Clearinghouse web site:
+Refer to Appendix B: Principal Spillways of the Introduction to the New Virginia Stormwater Design Specifications, as posted on the Virginia Stormwater BMP Clearinghouse web site, at the following web site: